veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 The format for versioning documents is structured as follows:

 - **v\#-yyy-mm-dd-[a\|b\|r]\#:**
-  - **v\#:** Major version number for tracking the progression of the enhanced RTMP development.
+  - **v\#:** Major version number for tracking the progression of the E-RTMP development.
   - **yyyy-mm-dd:** Date when the document was updated.
   - **[a\|b\|r]:** Suffix to distinguish between the alpha, beta, and release stage.
   - **\#:** Minor version number for a particular date.
 Increments for multiple versions on the same date.

-This format provides a comprehensive overview of each version's status and chronological order, facilitating effective tracking and management of the enhanced RTMP specification development.
+This format provides a comprehensive overview of each version's status and chronological order, facilitating effective tracking and management of the E-RTMP specification development.

 ## References

 ### [AMF0]

-Adobe Systems Inc. “Action Message Format – AMF 0”, June 2006, \
+Adobe Systems Inc. "Action Message Format – AMF 0", June 2006, \
 <[https://veovera.github.io/enhanced-rtmp/docs/legacy/amf0-file-format-spec.pdf](https://veovera.github.io/enhanced-rtmp/docs/legacy/amf0-file-format-spec.pdf)>.

 ### [AMF3]

-Adobe Systems Inc. “Action Message Format – AMF 3”, June 2006, \
+Adobe Systems Inc. "Action Message Format – AMF 3", June 2006, \
 <[https://veovera.github.io/enhanced-rtmp/docs/legacy/amf3-file-format-spec.pdf](https://veovera.github.io/enhanced-rtmp/docs/legacy/amf3-file-format-spec.pdf)>.

 ### [DEPRECATED]